doc4d/docs/docs/ORDA/ordaClasses.md

 The `query` function executes whenever a query using the computed attribute is launched.
 It is useful to customize and optimize queries by relying on indexed attributes.
 When the `query` function is not implemented for a computed attribute, the search is always sequential (based upon the evaluation of all values using the `get <AttributeName>` function).

 > The following features are not supported:
-> - calling a `query` function on computed attributes of type Entity class or Entity selection class
+> - calling a `query` function on computed attributes of type Entity or Entity selection,
 > - using the `order by` keyword in the resulting query string.

 The *$event* parameter contains the following properties: